-- In each case, the student should tell the appropriate faculty members the circumstances of the absence and should request assistance in meeting academic responsibilities.
-This should be done before the absence, if possible. - Faculty or staff members sponsoring group activities should submit the names of the participating students to the Assistant Provost for Academic Services, who provides all faculty with a roster of the persons involved, explains the reason for the absence and identifies the date(s) on which the students are to be absent. - A student or faculty member may ask either the Dean of Students or the Assistant Provost for Academic Services to clarify the circumstances of an absence and to verify that the absence is excused.
+- The Health Center can provide documentation to the Dean of Students should an illness or injury warrant the need to be away from class. - A student or faculty member may ask the Dean of Students to clarify the circumstances of an absence and to verify that the absence is excused. - The student is expected to communicate with their faculty member(s) regarding completion of work and agree to completion dates and other academic support needs. - Faculty or staff members sponsoring group activities should submit the names of the participating students to the Assistant Provost for Academic Services, who provides all faculty with a roster of the persons involved, explains the reason for the absence and identifies the date(s) on which the students are to be absent.